ankurparihar/node-file-transfer/README.md

 - Put your file in repo folder for example data.txt
 - change `filename` variable to your file's name in [app.js](./app.js)

+__Note__ : If it is inconvenient to move/copy file to repo folder you can also provide full path to `file`

 - All setup done! run the server
 ```
 	npm start